Meeco/omniauth-azure_active_directory_b2c/README.md

 ------ | -------- | ----------- |
 `:name` | Optional | Sets the provider name used in the request and callback URLs.
 Defaults to `'azure_active_directory_b2c'`.
 `:redirect_uri` | Required | The absolute url sent to the Azure AD B2C policy to initiate the callback phase.
-`:policy` | `policy` or `policy_options` Required | Provides an object that matches the `OmniAuth::Strategies::AzureActiveDirectoryB2C::PolicyOptions` interface.
-`:policy_options` | `policy` or `policy_options` Required | A hash used to initialize an `OmniAuth::Strategies::AzureActiveDirectoryB2C::Policy object`.
+`:policy_options` | Required | A hash used to initialize an `OmniAuth::Strategies::AzureActiveDirectoryB2C::Policy object`.
-`:authentication_request` | Optional | Provides an object that matches the `OmniAuth::Strategies::AzureActiveDirectoryB2C::AuthenticationRequest` interface.
-`:authentication_response` | Optional | Provides an object that matches the `OmniAuth::Strategies::AzureActiveDirectoryB2C::AuthenticationResponse` interface
-`:validate_callback_response` | Optional | Overrides the validation provided by this gem

 Additional info for each option will follow.